Change Alternate Control Methods preferences for accessibility on Mac

 To customize head pointer, click Options.

-To quickly enable or disable Mouse Keys, alternate pointer actions, or head pointer using the Accessibility Options shortcut panel, press Option-Command-F5 (or if your Mac has Touch ID, quickly press Touch ID three times).
+To quickly enable or disable Mouse Keys, alternate pointer actions, or head pointer using the Accessibility Shortcuts panel, press Option-Command-F5 (or if your Mac or Magic Keyboard has Touch ID, quickly press Touch ID three times).